 Posted on October 7, 2021

-No person should ever be subjected to the fear, shame, and humiliation that an abusive relationship produces, and leaving these relationships is not easy.
+No one should ever be subjected to the fear, shame, and humiliation of an abusive relationship.
 During this time of awareness, I hope everyone can take the time to learn how to best support a friend or family member looking to free themselves from abuse and help give a voice to those who suffer in silence.